USEPA/AHA/README.md

 Non-CAMD users can use the tables from AMPD to get the right files to allow for the SQL script to generate the database.

+**note:** you must have docker desktop installed to create and run the dev database as it is currently set up

 to launch the database for the app, go to the command line with the docker file, and type

 `docker-compose up`